LiorSinai/liorsinai.github.io/about.md

 in the Netherlands.
 I also hold a bachelors in mechanical engineering from the [University of the Witwatersrand](https://www.wits.ac.za/) in South Africa.
 In between my bachelors and masters, I worked for the national telecommunications company of South Africa, Telkom.

-I've used this space to explore scientific and engineering related ideas.
-Here is a list of other topics I want to cover in the future:
-This will also address the controversy and moral issues surrounding the Mercator projection (which really should not be used in representative/artistic/non-GPS related maps!).
 + **Electromagnetic waves and the internet**: working in telecommunications taught me much about the infrastructure behind the internet.
 I'd like to explain that here.
 It always amuses me how people know that wi-fi doesn't work several meters away from the router, but at the same time, are surprised to learn that most of the internet is not transmitted via wi-fi all the way from satellites in space!